datanav/docs/technical/hubspot-powerofficego.rst

      - "string"

-HubSpot Contact to PowerOfficeGo Customers
+HubSpot Contact to Powerofficego Customers
 ------------------------------------------
-Before any synchronization can take place, a link between a HubSpot Contact and a PowerOfficeGo Customers must be established.
+Before any synchronization can take place, a link between a HubSpot Contact and a Powerofficego Customers must be established.

-A new PowerOfficeGo Customers will be created from a HubSpot Contact if it is connected to a HubSpot Deal, Quote, Lineitem, Quotedealassociation, Dealcompanyassociation, Dealcontactassociation, Lineitemdealassociation, Quotecompanyassociation, Quotecontactassociation, Lineitemquoteassociation, Ticketcompanyassociation, or Quotequotetemplateassociation that is synchronized into PowerOfficeGo.
+A new Powerofficego Customers will be created from a HubSpot Contact if it is connected to a HubSpot Deal, Quote, Lineitem, Quotedealassociation, Dealcompanyassociation, Dealcontactassociation, Lineitemdealassociation, Quotecompanyassociation, Quotecontactassociation, Lineitemquoteassociation, Ticketcompanyassociation, or Quotequotetemplateassociation that is synchronized into Powerofficego.

-Once a link between a HubSpot Contact and a PowerOfficeGo Customers is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a HubSpot Contact and a Powerofficego Customers is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a HubSpot Contact and a PowerOfficeGo Customers:
+The following properties are synchronized between a HubSpot Contact and a Powerofficego Customers:

 .. list-table::
    :header-rows: 1

    * - HubSpot Contact Property
-     - PowerOfficeGo Customers Property
+     - Powerofficego Customers Property
-     - PowerOfficeGo Data Type
+     - Powerofficego Data Type
    * - properties.country
      - MailAddress.CountryCode
      - "string"

-HubSpot Contact to PowerOfficeGo Customers person
+HubSpot Contact to Powerofficego Customers person
 -------------------------------------------------
-Before any synchronization can take place, a link between a HubSpot Contact and a PowerOfficeGo Customers person must be established.
+Before any synchronization can take place, a link between a HubSpot Contact and a Powerofficego Customers person must be established.

-A new PowerOfficeGo Customers person will be created from a HubSpot Contact if it is connected to a HubSpot Deal, Quote, Lineitem, Quotedealassociation, Dealcompanyassociation, Dealcontactassociation, Lineitemdealassociation, Quotecompanyassociation, Quotecontactassociation, Lineitemquoteassociation, Ticketcompanyassociation, or Quotequotetemplateassociation that is synchronized into PowerOfficeGo.
+A new Powerofficego Customers person will be created from a HubSpot Contact if it is connected to a HubSpot Deal, Quote, Lineitem, Quotedealassociation, Dealcompanyassociation, Dealcontactassociation, Lineitemdealassociation, Quotecompanyassociation, Quotecontactassociation, Lineitemquoteassociation, Ticketcompanyassociation, or Quotequotetemplateassociation that is synchronized into Powerofficego.

-Once a link between a HubSpot Contact and a PowerOfficeGo Customers person is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a HubSpot Contact and a Powerofficego Customers person is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a HubSpot Contact and a PowerOfficeGo Customers person:
+The following properties are synchronized between a HubSpot Contact and a Powerofficego Customers person:

 .. list-table::
    :header-rows: 1

    * - HubSpot Contact Property
-     - PowerOfficeGo Customers person Property
+     - Powerofficego Customers person Property
-     - PowerOfficeGo Data Type
+     - Powerofficego Data Type
    * - id
      - Id
      - "integer"